How to Find Your Router’s IP Address—Step by Step

 The biggest security concerns are that a bad actor could use it to do the following:

-None of these are particularly likely, and most modern routers will have built-in protections against these sorts of attacks.
+However, these risks exist but are mitigated on most modern routers, which have built-in protections against these sorts of attacks.
 However, it’s still worth keeping in mind.
 These can be big privacy concerns, which is why we recommend keeping your router’s IP address a secret.

 Help keep your IP address safe with a VPN

 Of course, keeping your IP address safe is easier said than done, considering IP addresses are required for the internet to function.
-This is where VPNs come in—they can enable you to browse the internet without giving out your IP address to every website you visit.
+This is where VPNs come in — they can enable you to browse the internet without giving out your IP address to every website you visit.
+According to our consumer report, most Americans aren’t taking basic network-level precautions — only 39% actively use a VPN.

 Router IP address FAQs